Learning Outcomes

 Exam Warning

-If an exam scenario involves refusal of service, harassment, or negative conduct mentioning a protected characteristic, always identify the potential breach of Principle 6 and check for a possible breach of the Equality Act.
+If a scenario involves refusal of service, harassment, discriminatory PCPs, disability-related absence, or negative conduct mentioning a protected characteristic, always identify the potential breach of Principle 6 and check for a possible breach of the Equality Act.
+Watch for client requests that would cause you to discriminate; do not implement them.
+For disability cases, consider both reasonable adjustments and discrimination arising from disability.

 Key Point Checklist